tmoskun/JSNMPWalker/README.md

 1.SNMP4j

+SNMP4j is a library to perform SNMP commands written in Java, provided with the project.
-Download the snmp4j library from http://www.snmp4j.org/html/download.html, "SNMP4J sources and library 2.2.1" or whatever the lastest library available).
+Alternatively, download the snmp4j library from http://www.snmp4j.org/html/download.html, "SNMP4J sources and library 2.2.1" or whatever the lastest library available.

 Include the library snmp4j/dist/snmp4j-2.2.1.jar into your Java Build Path.

 For Eclipse, click Project -> Properties -> Java Build Path -> Libraries and add the .jar file.

-Please, include the snmp4j LICENSE into your project as well.

 SNMP4j is provided under an Apache 2.0 license.

 2.Mibble

 Mibble is a MIB browser library written in Java, provided with the project.
+Alternatively, it can be downloaded from http://www.mibble.org/download/ (stable versions) or https://github.com/cederberg/mibble (source code).

 Inlude the jar files from the folder lib/mibble-2.9.3/lib into your Java Build Path.

 For Eclipse, click Project -> Properties -> Java Build Path -> Libraries and add the .jar files.